nxquang-al/polygon-auto-annotate-tool/README.md

 ![thumbnail](./data/images/thumbnail.png)
 ## Introduction
 - If you are interested in building a dataset for training an image segmentation model, then you have to come up against polygon labeling.
 Polygons are more precise than bounding boxes but, take more time to apply labels to numerous instances in a large number of images.
-- Now that, Polygon Auto-Annotate Tool is a simple-UI application, in which you can apply a polygon annotation to objects in an image with as few as a drag and drop.
+- Now that, Polygon Auto-Annotate Tool is a simple-UI application, in which you can apply a polygon annotation to objects in an image with as few as a drag-and-drop action.
 It takes advantage of **an instance segmentation model** to automatically segment items and create polygon masks or boundaries.

 ## Major features
 ### 1. The basics